rishiraj52/DSA-Learning/Recursions/Types.md

 }
 ```

-<h3 align="left">Tree Recursion
+<h3 align="left">Tree Recursion</h3>
-<p>If a recursive function is calling itself more than one time then it is called **Tree Recursion**, the statements to be performed can be before as well as after the call of recursive function.</p></h3>
+<p>If a recursive function is calling itself more than one time then it is called **Tree Recursion**, the statements to be performed can be before as well as after the call of recursive function.</p>

 - Time complexity- O(2^n)
 - Space complexity- O(n)